International trade in goods by enterprise size

 - Large: enterprises with more than 250 persons employed

-Together the first three size classes are known as small and medium sized enterprises (SMEs).
+Together the first three size classes are grouped as small and medium-sized enterprises (SMEs).

 Figure 1 shows the share of SMEs (consisting of the three size classes micro, small and medium) in total trade (intra-EU + extra-EU).
-This share is calculated on the basis of those Member States for which the data was available in all the years shown.
-Both for importing and exporting enterprises this value remained almost unchanged between 2015 and 2019.
-In 2019, the share for importing enterprises (98.7 %) was a little higher than that for exporting enterprises (97.8%).
+This share is calculated on the basis of those EU Member States for which the data was available in all the years shown.
+Both for importing and exporting enterprises this value remained almost unchanged between 2014 and 2020.
+In 2020, the share for importing enterprises (98.9 %) was a little higher than that of exporting enterprises (97.9 %).

-Tables 1 and 2 show that, in 2019, the vast majority of importers and exporters of goods are SMEs and within the group of SMEs the majority are micro enterprises, followed by small and then by medium enterprises.
-Large enterprises are a small minority of the number of enterprises, but in many Member States account for the largest share in trade value among the four size classes.
+Tables 1 and 2 show that, in 2020, the vast majority of importers and exporters of goods were SMEs and within the group of SMEs the majority were micro enterprises, followed by small and then by medium-sized enterprises.
+Large enterprises were a small minority of the number of enterprises, but in many EU Member States accounted for the largest share in trade value among the four enterprise size classes.

 The shares for the number of importing enterprises and value of imports by enterprise size class are shown in Table 1.
-Shares for small and medium enterprises did not vary much across countries.
-In the share for the number of micro enterprises, there was more variation.
-It was around 50 % in Czechia (53 %), and Luxembourg (48 %) but considerably higher in Finland (83 %), Slovakia, Sweden, Slovenia (all 84 %) and the Netherlands (86 %).
-The share for the number of large enterprises was above 4 % in France and Czechia but below that for all other Member States.
-There was more variation in the share of import values of the large enterprises which was lowest in Cyprus (18 %) and highest in Germany (67 %) and France (68 %).
+Shares for small and medium-sized enterprises did not vary much across countries.
+In the share for the micro enterprises, there was more variation.
+It was lowest in Czechia (54 %), and Luxembourg (45 %) but considerably higher in Finland (85 %), Slovakia (86 %), the Netherlands (87 %) and Belgium (93 %).
+The share for the number of large enterprises was above 4 % in France and Czechia but below that in all other EU Member States.
+There was more variation in the share of import values of the large enterprises which was lowest in Estonia and Cyprus (both 17 %) and highest in Germany and France (both 67 %).

-Figure 2 underlines that the share in number of SMEs varies little among Member States while there is more variation in their share for their value of imports which was highest in Cyprus (82 %) and lowest in France (32 %) and Germany (33 %).
-For the EU as a whole it was 46 %.
+Figure 2 underlines that the share in number of SMEs varies little among EU Member States while there is more variation in the share for their value of imports which was highest in Estonia (84 %) and lowest in France and Germany (both 33 %).
+For the EU as a whole it was 47 %.

 Table 2 shows the shares for the number of exporting enterprises and the value of exports by enterprise size class.
-Compared with imports, the shares for the number of exporting enterprises in most Member States are lower in the micro size class and higher in the other size classes.
-Comparing exporting and importing enterprises' shares in value shows that for most Member States they are lower for exporting enterprises in the micro and small size classes and higher in the large size class.
-In the medium size class, exporting enterprises have higher shares in value in 10 Member States and lower shares in 17 Member States.
+Compared with imports, the shares for the number of exporting enterprises in almost all EU Member States are lower in the micro enterprises size class and higher in the other enterprise size classes.
+Comparing exporting with importing enterprises' shares in value shows that for most EU Member States they are lower for exporting enterprises in the micro enterprises and small enterprises size classes and higher in the large enterprises size class.
+In the medium-sized enterprises class, exporting enterprises have higher shares in value in 10 EU Member States and lower shares in 17 EU Member States.

-Figure 3 underlines that the share in number of exporting SMEs varies little among Member States while there is more variation in their share for their value of exports which was highest in Cyprus (89 %) and lowest in Germany and France (23 %).
+Figure 3 underlines that the share in number of exporting SMEs varies little among EU Member States while there is more variation in their share for their value of exports which was highest in Cyprus (85 %) and lowest in Ireland (20 %), France (23 %) and Germany (24 %).
 For the EU as a whole it was 37 %.

 Intra-EU trade in goods by size class

-Large enterprises made up only 1.2 % of the number of enterprises in intra-EU imports in 2019 (Figure 4).
-However, they had 51.1 % of the value of imports which was slightly more than the 48.0 % of the SMEs (combined micro, small and medium).
-Micro enterprises, although making up 71.1 % of the number of enterprises in intra-EU imports, had a share in the value of imports of only 11.1 %.
-The average import value of the large enterprises was roughly 8 times that of medium enterprises, 40 times that of small enterprises and 270 times that of micro enterprises.
+Large enterprises made up only 1.1 % of the number of enterprises in intra-EU imports in 2020 (Figure 4).
+However, they had 51.1 % of the value of imports which was slightly more than the 48.4 % of the SMEs.
+Micro enterprises, although making up 79.0 % of the number of enterprises in intra-EU imports, had a share in the value of imports of only 11.7 %.
+The average import value of the large enterprises was roughly 8 times that of medium-sized enterprises, 45 times that of small enterprises and 300 times that of micro enterprises.

 For intra-EU exports, the contribution of large enterprises to the total value was even higher than for imports (Figure 5).
-They accounted for 58.4 % of the trade value, although they represented only 2.1 % of the exporting enterprises.
+They accounted for 57.7 % of the trade value, although they represented only 2.1 % of the exporting enterprises.
 The other three groups each had lower shares in value for exports than for imports and in the case of the micro enterprises also smaller shares in the number of enterprises.
-The average export value of the large enterprises was roughly 10 times that of medium enterprises, 60 times that of small enterprises and 220 times that of micro enterprises.
-These average values per enterprise were higher for exports than for imports in all size classes.
+The average export value of the large enterprises was roughly 10 times that of medium-sized enterprises, 50 times that of small enterprises and 200 times that of micro enterprises.
+These average values per enterprise were higher for exports than for imports in all enterprise size classes.

 Intra-EU trade in goods by size class at Member State level

-Figures 6 to 9 show the shares by size class in the number of enterprises and trade value for intra-EU trade.
-For each size class the share is calculated from the enterprises with known size classes.
+Figures 6 to 9 show the shares by enterprise size class in the number of enterprises and trade value for intra-EU trade.
+For each enterprise size class, the share is calculated from the enterprises with known size classes.
 There are however also enterprises for which no size class can be determined.
-Their share (taken from the total population of enterprises in intra EU trade) is shown in the green bars below each graph.
+Their share (taken from the total population of enterprises in intra-EU trade) is shown in the green bars below each graph.
 The height of the green bars thus indicates the uncertainty of the shares by size class.

-The share of SMEs in the number of intra-EU importers was highest in Slovakia, Slovenia, Cyprus and Portugal (all 99.3 %) and lowest in Czechia (90.8 %), France (94.5 %) and Croatia (94.8 %), see Figure 6.
-Czechia was the only country where the number of micro enterprises (32.1 %) was smaller than the number of small enterprises (35.6 %).
-Within the SMEs, there were notable differences in the shares measured in value of micro, small and medium enterprises across Member States.
-The share of SMEs in the value of intra-EU imports was highest in Latvia (78.1 %), Estonia (79.6 %) and Cyprus (80.0 %) and lowest in France (33.2 %) and Germany (33.8 %), see Figure 7.
+The share of SMEs in the number of intra-EU importers was above 99 % in Estonia, the Netherlands, Slovenia, Slovakia, Cyprus, Portugal, Italy and Belgium and lowest in Czechia (90.1 %), France (94.4 %) and Croatia (94.9 %), see Figure 6.
+Czechia was the only EU Member State where the number of micro enterprises (30.3 %) was smaller than the number of small enterprises (35.6 %).
+Within the SMEs, there were notable differences in the shares measured in value of micro, small and medium-sized enterprises across EU Member States.
+The share of SMEs in the value of intra-EU imports was highest in Estonia (83.8 %), Cyprus (79.9 %) and Latvia (77.1 %) and lowest in France (33.9 %) and Germany (33.7 %), see Figure 7.

 Extra-EU trade in goods by size class

-Compared with intra-EU trade, large enterprises in extra-EU trade had higher shares, both in number of enterprises and in trade value, in 2019.
-The share for number of importers (Figure 10) was 3.3 % in extra-EU compared with 1.2 % for intra-EU.
-Likewise, for exporters (Figure 11) it was 3.7 % for extra-EU compared to 2.1 % for intra-EU (note that the share for the unknown category was slightly higher in intra-EU imports (7.5 %) than in extra-EU imports (5.9 %).
-The share in the value of extra-EU imports was 57.6 % (51.1 % for intra-EU) and in the value of extra-EU exports it was 68.4 % (58.4 % for intra-EU).
-However, the average value of trade per enterprise was smaller, not only for large exporters but also for medium, small and micro exporters.
-This was also the case for large and medium importers, but the opposite was true for micro and small importers.
+Compared with intra-EU trade (shown before in Figure 4 and 5), large enterprises in extra-EU trade had higher shares, both in number of enterprises and in trade value, in 2020.
+The share for the number of importers (Figure 10) was 2.6 % in extra-EU compared with 1.1 % for intra-EU.
+Likewise, for exporters (Figure 11) it was 3.5 % for extra-EU compared with 2.1 % for intra-EU (note that the share for the unknown category differed in intra-EU and extra-EU trade).
+The share in the value of extra-EU imports was 55.5 % (51.1 % for intra-EU) and in the value of extra-EU exports it was 68.6 % (57.7 % for intra-EU).
+However, the average value of trade per enterprise was smaller, not only for large enterprise exporters but also for medium-sized, small and micro enterprise exporters.
+This was also the case for large and medium-sized enterprise importers, but the opposite was true for micro and small enterprise importers.

 Extra-EU trade in goods by size class at Member State level